stas/thesis/chapters/2_architecture.md

 ## Preliminary Decisions

-Some of the questions I had to answer were related to the final storage technology we will have to adopt, along with the programming language and framework/toolset we will use to build and deliver our components.
+Some of the questions I had to answer were related to the final storage technology that will be adopted, along with the programming language and the framework/toolset that will be used to build and deliver the components.

 Researching the storage options, I opted for PostgreSQL.
-Beside this being the most advanced open source database, it offered a set of features we could rely on in order to provide key-value storage along with the relational entities.
+Beside this being the most advanced open source database, it offered a set of reliable features that can be used on in order to provide key-value storage along with the relational entities.
 Studying the database pub-sub[^pgnotify] implementation it was clear this can reduce the technology in the stack.
 I will go in more details on how these aspects of the database were used in the next chapters.

 The framework/toolset needed to build the application required to follow the RAD[^rad] approach because of the amount of prototyping I was estimating.
 I